zamerman/catalog/README.md

 server contains a sports gear catalog based off of a sqlite database.
 Using the database we can view the latest gear items, the items in a particular sports category, or a particular item.
-We can also login using Google which gives us the ability to add, edit, or delete items.
-We can also logout afterwards.
+We can also login using Google which gives us the ability to add items, and if we are the user who created an item we can edit or delete the item.
+JSON endpoints are also included for all pages which present information

 ## Usage
 To see the project, first run the following commands.